 Animals have many ways to defend against predators.
 Many species use camouflage to avoid being seen.
 Others rely on speed to escape.
 Some species avoid capture by hiding in a safe place.
 Other animals use painful and venomous bites or stings to try to prevent attacks or to make capture more difficult.
-Anyone who has been stung by a bumblebee understands how stinging could be a great way to keep predators away!
-However, there is little research that shows painful stings or bites deter predators.
+Anyone who has been stung by a bee or wasp understands how stinging could be a great way to keep predators away!
+However, there is little research that documents if painful stings or bites deter predators.

 Watch a video of one of the experimental trials: